stcarrez/ada-util/docs/Installation.md

 ## Without Alire

-The library needs [Alire](https://alire.ada.dev/) to compile but you can use it in your project if you build the library with the same compiler and then install it.
+If you don't have [Alire](https://alire.ada.dev/) or want to build and install the library on a specific place, run a `setup` command to configure the build as well as installation directory.

 The support for AWS, Curl, LZMA and XML/Ada are enabled only when a `HAVE_XXX=yes` configuration variable has defined.
-Run the setup command that records in the `Makefile.conf` the configuration you want to build:
+Run the setup command that records in the `Makefile.conf` the configuration you want to build.
+The example below enables the XML/Ada and AWS components but disables the Curl and LZMA support.

 ```
-make setup BUILD=debug PREFIX=/build/install HAVE_XML_ADA=yes HAVE_CURL=yes HAVE_LZMA=yes HAVE_AWS=yes
+make setup BUILD=debug PREFIX=/build/install \
+  HAVE_XML_ADA=yes HAVE_AWS=yes \
+  HAVE_CURL=no HAVE_LZMA=no
 ```

 Then, build:

 ```
 make
 ```